 A dietitian is available through the Wheatbelt GP Network to provide individual and group consultations.
 This service is made possible by the South West WA Medicare Local who provide the Network with Commonwealth Department of Health Rural Primary Health Service (RPHS) funding.

-The Dietitian currently visits GP clinics in Goomalling, York (Diabetic patients), Beverley, Narembeen and Quairading.
+The Dietitian currently visits GP clinics in Bruce Rock, Corrigin, Cunderdin, Narembeen, Northam, York, Beverley, Quairading, Goomalling and Toodyay.

 The Network aims to fill gaps in services offered throughout the region and has worked with WA Country Health Service - Wheatbelt to identify the best method of delivery services.